Snowflake-Labs/sfguide-marketplace-data-app/README.md

 ##
 **Prerequisites**
-* We will be using Visual Studio Code in this lab but you are welcome to use your preference.
+* We will be using Visual Studio Code in this lab but you are welcome to use your preference
-* You will need to Sign-up for a free AWS trial account.
+* You will need to Sign-up for a free AWS trial account
-* You will need Sign-up for a free Snowflake trial account.
+* You will need Sign-up for a free Snowflake trial account

 **What You'll Learn about Data Marketplace**
 *	How to import data from the Data Marketplace